 A young, enterprising couple set their sights on a small town with big appeal.
 They built their taproom from the inside out, and, 32 brews later, it’s now a local hub.

-For Phil Freelon, the architect who transformed a lunch counter into a civil rights museum, inspiration comes from the powerful stories behind ordinary objects.
+For Phil Freelon, the architect who designed the Smithsonian’s National Museum of African American History and Culture, inspiration comes from the powerful stories behind ordinary objects.